evanw/esbuild/README.md

   --sourcemap=external      Do not link to the source map with a comment --sourcefile=...
 Set the source file for the source map (for stdin) --error-limit=...
 Maximum error count or 0 to disable (default 10) --log-level=...
-Disable logging (info, warning, error) --resolve-extensions=...
+Disable logging (info, warning, error, silent) --resolve-extensions=...
 A comma-separated list of implicit extensions --metafile=...
 Write metadata about the build to a JSON file